TBye101/eavesdropper/README.md

 # Eavesdropper
 A packet sniffing and analyzing tool with a plugin system for analyzers.
+Currently only a cli tool, but will evolve into a large scale automated analysis tool.

 ## Roadmap
 You can find the official plugin roadmap [here](OfficialPluginRoadmap.md)